General Bronze Corporation: Bronze art

-The world's most acclaimed sculptors produced some of the finest works seen in the United States by General Bronze.
-"Many visitors to Rockefeller Center have always admired the bronze statuary which helped make it one of the wonders of the modern world, such as the art deco Atlas by Lee Lawrie, and the Prometheus by Paul Manship."
-Other well-known and exceptional Rockefeller Center sculptures admired worldwide are on display for visitors to marvel and take photographs.
-These include the whimsical fountain figures by Rene Chambellan adorning the fountain flanking Manship's Prometheus statue; Lawrie's Atlas sculpture in the plaza of Rockefeller Center's International Building at its 5th Avenue entrance; and the aluminum "Spirit of the Dance" of William Zorach at Rockefeller Center's Radio City Music Hall, New York.
+Visitors to Rockefeller Center have admired the bronze statuary such as the art deco Atlas by Lee Lawrie, and the Prometheus by Paul Manship."
+Other Rockefeller Center sculptures admired worldwide are on display.
+These include the fountain figures by Rene Chambellan adorning the fountain flanking Manship's Prometheus statue; Lawrie's Atlas sculpture in the plaza of Rockefeller Center's International Building at its 5th Avenue entrance; and the aluminum "Spirit of the Dance" of William Zorach at Rockefeller Center's Radio City Music Hall, New York.

 Roman Bronze Works

 The General Bronze Corporation became the leader of the most famous bronze sculptures of the 20th Century, most notably after its acquisition of the Roman Bronze Works.
 The Roman Bronze Works "had seen many of America's greatest sculptors."

 The General Bronze Corporation purchased the Roman Bronze Works in 1928.
 This ownership lasted for twenty years, up until 1948.
 General Bronze's newly purchased foundry produced “virtually all of the sculpture for Rockefeller Center, numerous national monuments, and many sculptures for the W.P.A, in addition to its usual complement of private commissions."
 The Roman Bronze works excelled in the lost-wax casting method and permitted large works to be cast in one piece.
 Most of the sculptures at Rockefeller Center, like the statues of Prometheus and Atlas, were cast at the Corona, Queens building.